Dr Mohammad Amirhosseini

 Dr Amirhosseini was successful in the Innovate UK Smart Grants, January 2021 competition.
 The amount of funding which was granted to his innovative industrial project was £118,618.

-The title of his project was "Automation of Neuro-Linguistic Programming methods using Artificial Intelligence to interpret unconscious thoughts and values for personal development."
-This project was a collaboration between University of East London and Whyness company, and Dr Amirhosseini was working with them as their academic partner.
+The title of his project was "Automation of Neuro-Linguistic Programming Methods Using Artificial Intelligence to interpret unconscious thoughts and values for personal development."
+This project was a collaboration between the University of East London and Whyness company, and Dr Amirhosseini was working with them as their academic partner.

 This project was motivated by the opportunity for emerging technology to unlock new levels of workplace fulfilment and human potential, expanding specialist services limited to (and by) physical human interactions.